 What Are the 5 Parts of a Business Letter?

+There are many parts to the business letter — some needed, some optional.
+This chapter will review those parts and their order.
 Whether you are ordering stock, applying for a job, requesting funds, showing recognition, or making a complaint.
 As long as you deal with an association, you need to write a business letter.
 You should obey formal methods and incorporate the essential parts in each letter you write.
 Begin with a sheet of letterhead paper containing your company’s address.
 Alternatively, you could create your header which includes your full name, address, postal code, telephone number, and email address.

 If you are using a heading instead of letterhead, then, write the date on the first line and the address on the subsequent lines as follows: October 01, 202X

 Any Number Any Road

 Any City, Any Postcode Above is the format of the date of a letter.
 Remember to write out the month and to include both the date and year for enough reference.

 The inside address should include the name of the person you are writing, the recipient’s title (if available), the company name, and the company address.